ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 .. currentmodule:: meegsim.location

 The location of the sources can be specified using the ``location`` argument.
-You can either directly provide the indices of vertices for the sources or pass a function that returns such indices.
+You can either directly provide the indices of vertices where the sources should be placed or pass a function that returns such indices.

 In the first case, you need to provide a list of 2-element tuples, where the first element specifies the index of the source space, while the second contains